tonikelope/coronapoker/README.md

 ## 🏗️ Architecture

-A high-level map of the current product architecture: the independent Swing and GDX applications, their neutral presentation contracts, the single shared game core, common assets, packaging and certification layers:
+A high-level map of the product modules, dependencies, packaging and certification layers:

 ![CoronaPoker module map](docs/diagrams/coronapoker-module-map.png)

-The class-level view below shows both executable entry points, the legacy Swing path, the GDX session path and the exact bidirectional table contracts:
+The class-level view shows the executable entry point, application startup, lobby and table creation, and the command and event paths across the renderer-neutral table boundary:

 ![CoronaPoker frontend class map](docs/diagrams/coronapoker-frontend-uml.png)